Ida Mae's Story

 Vermont Public Radio's Robert Resnik calls the Specker family "Vermont Folk Heroes."
 The Speckers have been performing since 2005 and are renowned for “playing a rambunctious version of old-time music that owes as much to punk rock as Appalachia, at least in attitude.”
 (Seven Days VT).

 As a solo performer, Ida Mae fuses original, contemporary, and traditional material, bringing heartfelt new life and relevance to the chain of American folk music.
 Her EP of original music, 'Billy in the Heartland,' was released in December 2019.
-During the winter of 2020-2021, Ida Mae guest-hosted Vermont Public Radio's folk and world music show "All The Traditions," which she recorded from her home.
-In December 2021, Ida Mae was awarded a grant from the Vermont Arts Council to record live in-studio performance videos highlighting her solo work.
-Ida Mae is currently touring with Heavy Nettles as her backing band, featuring Marc Edwards on guitar, Henry Clark on Mandolin, and Mowgli Giannitti on upright bass.
-Ida Mae and the Heavy Nettles are releasing their first EP in summer 2023, recorded in a live session at the Peru Church in Peru, VT, by Dan Rome and Austin Burrell (Future Fields, Burlington).
-She also performs in a new trio with Michael James Wheeler and Will Seeders, and the group is in the process of recording their first EP.
+During the winter of 2020-2021, Ida Mae guest-hosted Vermont Public Radio's folk and world music show "All The Traditions," a temporary position which she is reprising in July 2023.
+In December 2021, Ida Mae was awarded a grant from the Vermont Arts Council to record live in-studio performance videos highlighting her emerging solo work.
+Ida Mae is currently touring with a backing band, frequently featuring Marc Edwards on guitar, Henry Clark on Mandolin, and Mowgli Giannitti on upright bass.
+They are releasing their first EP in summer 2023, recorded in a live session at the Peru Church in Peru, VT, by Dan Rome and Austin Burrell (Future Fields, Burlington).
+She also performs frequently with Michael James Wheeler and Will Seeders.
 In addition to performing her original material as a solo performer or with a full band, she is a member of traditional old-time string bands Terrible Mountain Stringband and The Speckers (fiddle, vocals), and is a member of the all-female, folk-punk trio The Break Maids (drums, fiddle, vocals).

 Ida Mae loves being a part of the blossoming local music scene in Vermont and is always pursuing new opportunities to collaborate and develop as an artist.